jonasmiederer/EKS-Presentation/slides.md

 A big advantage of EKS compared to self-managed Kubernetes is the simple *integration with other AWS services*, such as networking and security (VPC, IAM, EC2, EBS, ...)

 ---
 transition: slide-left
----

-## EKS & K8s in the context of the AWS Well-Architected Framework

-- **Operational Excellence**
-  - Perform operations as code: yaml files
-  - Make frequent, small, reversible changes: K8s takes care of updating only the changed components
-  - Anticipate failure: Make services redundant
-- **Security**
-  - Apply security at all layers : Pod Security Admission (PSA) & Pod Security Standards (PSS): Define capabilities, privileges & configurations (SELinux, runAsUser, ...)
-  - Keep people away from data : Mount secrets (Secrets Manager) & parameters (Parameter Store) into EKS pods via AWS Secrets and Configuration Provider (ASCP)
-  - Implement a strong identity foundation : Access to the cluster using IAM principals is enabled by the AWS IAM Authenticator for Kubernetes, which runs on the Amazon EKS control plane.
-The authenticator gets its configuration information from the `aws-auth` ConfigMap
-  - Enable traceability : EKS CloudWatch CloudTrail logs

----
-transition: slide-left
----

-- **Reliability**
-  - Automatically recover from failure : kubernetes basic
-  - Scale horizontally to increase aggregate workload availability :
-    - EKS runs control plane across 3 AZ in an AWS Region.
-It automatically manages the availability and scalability of the Kubernetes API servers and the etcd cluster.
-    - Fargate handles provisioning and scaling of the data plane.
-With self-managed nodes the responsibility shifts to the user.
-    - Schedule replicas across nodes
-    - Use EC2 Auto Scaling Groups to create worker nodes

-- **Performance Efficiency**
-  - Democratize advanced technologies : use latest (cheaper) EC2 instances type and k8s will migrate pods to it with ease.
-  - Experiment more often : with K8s Canary deployment is easy

----
-transition: slide-left
----

-- **Cost Optimization**
-  - Implement cloud financial management
-  - Analyze and attribute expenditure:
-    - Instance Tagging
-    - Use Kubecost
-  - Fine tune performance vs cost
-    - EC2 node sizing
-    - Evaluate Compute / Networking / Storage Costs
-    - Cluster Autoscaler

-- **Sustainability**
-  - Utilization & scaling capabilities of K8s : adapt provisioning to workload
-  - Choose sustainable AWS regions : co² footprint

----
-transition: slide-left